MekDrop/MekDrop.github.io/public_html/wp-content/plugins/seo-redirection/readme.txt

 **3. How can I redirect 404 Error pages?**

 Go to Discvered 404 Error Pages tab, choose any 404 error page and choose 'Redirect' to create It's redirection, you can add it as a custom redirection if you know it\'s URL.

+== Changelog ==

+= 2.5 =
+* Using relative URLs instead of absolute URL's, This will usefull when changing the domian name.
+= 2.6 =
+* Some hot fixes.
+== 2.8 ==
+* Redirect loop prevention
+* The Ad for the premium version has become in a separate tab not in all the plugin screens as it may disturb some people.
+* Some other fixes